Comparing Nova LifeStyle (NVFY) & Its Rivals

 |2.48

-As a group, “Household furniture” companies have a potential upside of 32.65%.
-Given Nova LifeStyle’s peers higher possible upside, analysts plainly believe Nova LifeStyle has less favorable growth aspects than its peers.
+As a group, “Household furniture” companies have a potential upside of 28.58%.
+Given Nova LifeStyle’s competitors higher probable upside, analysts plainly believe Nova LifeStyle has less favorable growth aspects than its competitors.

+This table compares Nova LifeStyle and its competitors gross revenue, earnings per share and valuation.

 Insider & Institutional Ownership

 8.6% of Nova LifeStyle shares are owned by institutional investors.
 Comparatively, 63.0% of shares of all “Household furniture” companies are owned by institutional investors.
-40.4% of Nova LifeStyle shares are owned by insiders.
-Comparatively, 9.4% of shares of all “Household furniture” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+40.4% of Nova LifeStyle shares are owned by company insiders.
+Comparatively, 9.5% of shares of all “Household furniture” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Summary

-Nova LifeStyle peers beat Nova LifeStyle on 8 of the 9 factors compared.
+Nova LifeStyle competitors beat Nova LifeStyle on 9 of the 10 factors compared.

 Nova LifeStyle, Inc., through its subsidiaries, designs, manufactures, markets, and sells residential and commercial furniture for middle and upper middle-income consumers worldwide.
 The company offers upholstered, wood, and metal-based furniture pieces for the living rooms, dining rooms, bedrooms, and home offices.
 Its products include sofas, chairs, dining tables, beds, entertainment consoles, cabinets, and cupboards.
 The company also provides physiotherapeutic jade mats for use in therapy clinics, hospitality, and real estate projects.
 It distributes its products under the Diamond Sofa brand directly, as well as through internet sales and online marketing campaigns, and participation in exhibitions and trade shows primarily to furniture distributors and retailers.
 The company was formerly known as Stevens Resources, Inc. Nova LifeStyle, Inc. was founded in 2003 and is headquartered in Commerce, California.